KatyRoffe/reading-notes/revisions-and-cloud-notes.md

 # What is Git?

 Git is a DVCS.
-Every time the user saves a change (a commit) a verions of their project, Git creates a snapshot of the file and stores it for future referencing.
+Every time the user saves a change (a commit) a versions of their project, Git creates a snapshot of the file and stores it for future referencing.

 It mostly relies on local operations without the need of fetching information from a server.
-This allos a user to continue working on their projects without being online or reqquiring a VPN.
+This allows a user to continue working on their projects without being online or requiring a VPN.

 Because it tracks every change applied to a file, it can detect file corruption or loss of data.